prestodb/presto-yarn/README.md

 ``Note``: The NN_HOST used in ``hive.metastore.uri`` is a variable for your HDFS Namenode and this expects that your hive metastore is up and running on your Namenode host.
 You do not have to replace that with your actual Namenode hostname.
 This variable will be substituted with your Namenode hostname during runtime.
 If you have hive metastore running elsewhere make sure you update NN_HOST with the appropriate hostname.

-* To add plugin jars add the site.global.plugin property in your appConfig.json.
+* To add plugin jars add the ``site.global.plugin`` property in your ``appConfig.json``.
 It should be of the format {'connector1' : ['jar1', 'jar2'..], 'connector2' : ['jar3', 'jar4'..]..}.
 This will copy jar1, jar2 to Presto plugin directory at plugin/connector1 directory and jar3, jar4 at plugin/connector2 directory.
 Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` prior to building the presto-yarn app package and thus the app package built presto-yarn-package-*.zip will have the jars under ```package/plugins``` directory.

-* If you want to use a port other than 8080 for Presto server, configure it via site.global.presto_server_port in appConfig.json
+* If you want to use a port other than 8080 for Presto server, configure it via ``site.global.presto_server_port`` in ``appConfig.json``

-* Variables in appConfig.json like ${COORDINATOR_HOST}, ${AGENT_WORK_ROOT} etc. do not need any substitution and will be appropriately configured during runtime.
+* Variables in ``appConfig.json`` like ``${COORDINATOR_HOST}``, ``${AGENT_WORK_ROOT}`` etc. do not need any substitution and will be appropriately configured during runtime.

 ### resources.json

-* The multinode presto-yarn-package/src/main/resources/rresources-multinode.json sample file is now configured for a 4 node cluster where there will be 1 coordinator and 3 workers with strict placement policy, meaning, there will be one component instance running on every node irrespective of failure history.
+* The multinode ``presto-yarn-package/src/main/resources/rresources-multinode.json`` sample file is now configured for a 4 node cluster where there will be 1 coordinator and 3 workers with strict placement policy, meaning, there will be one component instance running on every node irrespective of failure history.
 If there are insufficient number of nodemanager nodes in your cluster to accomodate the number of workers requested, the application launch will fail.

 ### Other configuration

 * HDFS home directory created for the app_user.
-This has to be the same as ``site.global.app_user`` set in appConfig.json.
-Eg: for user yarn create ```/user/yarn``` with ```yarn``` user as an owner
+This has to be the same as ``site.global.app_user`` set in ``appConfig.json``.
+Eg: for user ``yarn`` create ```/user/yarn``` with ```yarn``` user as an owner

   ```
     hdfs dfs -mkdir -p /user/yarn
     hdfs dfs -chown yarn:yarn /user/yarn
   ```
 ``Note``: For operations involving Hive connector in Presto, especially INSERT, ALTER TABLE etc, it may require that the user running Presto has access to HDFS directories like Hive warehouse directories.
 So make sure that the app_user you set has appropriate access permissions to those HDFS directories.
-For eg: /apps/hive/warehouse is usually where Presto user will need access for various DML operations involving Hive connector and is owned by hdfs in most cases.
+For eg: ``/apps/hive/warehouse`` is usually where Presto user will need access for various DML operations involving Hive connector and is owned by ``hdfs`` in most cases.
 In that case, one way to fix the permission issue is to set ``site.global.app_user`` to user ``hdfs`` and also create ``/user/hdfs`` directory in HDFS if not already there (as above).
 You will also need to  run any slider scripts(bin/slider) as user ``hdfs`` in this case.

 Now you are ready to deploy Presto on YARN either manually or via Ambari.